Pet of the Week: Boyscout - NewsBreak

 KSNB Local4

-Hall County Sheriff Rick Conrad addressed the county’s Board of Commissioners on Tuesday about his concerns for communication for first responders.
-In life when one feels a bit peckish, chicken wings fit the bill nicely, and there is a new spot for just that in Grand Island.
-Hastings ‘Racino’...
+HASTINGS, Neb.
+(KSNB) - In life when one feels a bit peckish, chicken wings fit the bill nicely, and there is a new spot for just that in Grand Island.
+Blazin’ Wings N More opened its doors to the public on Monday morning at 1023 West Second Street.
+While the business is new to Grand Island it’s no stranger to Central Nebraska.

-Local company donates more than 25,000 cans of water to firefighters across Nebraska

-GRAND ISLAND, Neb. — Many people know the devastation wildfires have brought thousands of families across the state this year.
-But what about the firefighters and all they do to help save lives, cattle and land?.
-One company helped those heroes in a small way that makes a big...

 KSNB Local4